-Florida’s famously known for being a snowbird magnet.
+Florida’s famously known as a snowbird magnet.
 The Sunshine State’s “pull force” is strong.
 It draws northerners south to enjoy warmth during winter.
 Not to mention the lure of Florida’s beaches, year round golf and other attributes that attract hordes of people.

-However, it’s not just humans who regularly escape northern places, ditching the freezing, snowy weather elsewhere.
-Many species of feathered friends do the same.
+However, it’s not just humans who regularly escape northern places, ditching freezing, snowy weather elsewhere.
+Many species of feathered friends do likewise.

 Spring’s Annual Bird Migration

 The Sunshine State is a popular stop along the Atlantic Flyway.
 Amelia Island is the most northeastern coastal spot in Florida (literally at the Georgia border).
 But it’s not the final winter destination for some migrants — those that drop in, but then continue on journeys further south.
 However, other seasonal migrants do stick around for a few months spending the winter here.